 My name is Mandy and I live in Bromley.

 Yoga came into my life very early thanks to my Mum, my first teacher, who used to practise yoga listening to Richard Hittleman cassette tapes when I was a kid.
 I can remember joining in from the age of six in her sunny, yellow bedroom.
 I also have vivid memories of my sister and I ‘doing’ a yoga video that featured Raquel Welch in an extraordinary zebra print leotard (yes, it was the 80’s) demonstrating some very theatrical breathing exercises.
-These early experiences ignited a fascination for yoga that has ripened into my lifelong passion, and now my lovely Mum comes to my classes and I get to share some of what I have learned with her.
+These early experiences ignited a fascination for yoga that has ripened into a passion.

 “WHAT KIND OF YOGA DO YOU TEACH?”
 The formal answer to that question is that I teach yoga in the tradition of T. Krishnamacharya and T.K.V.
 Desikachar.
 This profound yet practical approach places emphasis on yoga primarily as a means to reduce suffering and on the importance of tailoring the practice to the needs of the student.
 Teachers in this tradition use the various tools of yoga (posture, breath, meditation, philosophy, visualization and sound) and adapt them to meet the needs, abilities and requirements of each individual.
 The focus is more on the breath and the quality of attention given to the practice rather than the ability to get into advanced postures.

 The informal answer, the one I’d give you if you asked me this question at a party, is that I teach no nonsense, practical yoga, the kind you can do in your tracksuit bottoms and an old t-shirt.
 It does’t matter what shape you are, how stiff or flexible you are, how old or young you are, all that matters is that you roll out a mat and give it a try.